 Glasgow is one of the top 20 “Best of the World” destinations for National Geographic Travelers.
 In a Rough Guide poll, the city was also voted “most friendly city in the world” and described as a must-visit destination by the New York Times, The Guardian, and Wanderlust.

 While tenement buildings are famous throughout the United Kingdom, in Scotland, they are particularly popular.
-Built during the industrial era in the 18th and 19th centuries to provide accommodation in the rapidly growing city, these flats are still the go-to style of choice with many buyers wherein these striking red Victorian sandstones make up the majority of buildings in some of the most vibrant locations in Glasgow.
+Built during the industrial era in the 18th and 19th centuries to provide accommodation in the rapidly growing city, these student housing Glasgow are still the go-to style of choice with many buyers wherein these striking red Victorian sandstones make up the majority of buildings in some of the most vibrant locations inommodation Glasgow.

 Glasgow is regarded as ‘Scotland with Elegance,’ considering its industrial origins.
 With striking examples of Charles Rennie Mackintosh’s signature Art Nouveau style in the likes of Glasgow School of Art and House for an Art Lover, the city is a shrine to architecture and design.
 The Lighthouse, the Center for Art, Construction and the City of Scotland, also houses a changing exhibition and event program and plays a central role in a variety of important design initiatives.